jnozzi/cocoadev.com/SiteContent/General/LinkerCantLocateEmbeddedFramework.markdown

 I am just entering the wide, wonderful world of Cocoa and am trying to figure out how to make an embedded framework.
-The application is an off-the-shelf Cocoa document-based application with very few changes (pretty much just <code>Info.plist</code> and <code>[[InfoPlist]].strings</code> changed), with a framework target (with no files to its name besides <code>Info.plist</code> and <code>[[InfoPlist]].strings</code>) added to the project.
-The framework gets installed into the application bundle (using <code>@executable_path/../Frameworks</code> as the install path; the framework shows up in <code>''application''.app/Contents/Frameworks</code>), but I get an error from <code>ld</code> when building:
+The application is an off-the-shelf Cocoa document-based application with very few changes (pretty much just     Info.plist and     General/InfoPlist.strings changed), with a framework target (with no files to its name besides     Info.plist and     General/InfoPlist.strings) added to the project.
+The framework gets installed into the application bundle (using     @executable_path/../Frameworks as the install path; the framework shows up in     *application*.app/Contents/Frameworks), but I get an error from     ld when building:

-<code>/usr/bin/ld: can't locate framework for: -framework Cognizance</code>
+    /usr/bin/ld: can't locate framework for: -framework Cognizance

-As far as I can tell, the correct framework search path is being used (<code>-F/Users/john/Documents/Xcode/Cognizance/Debug</code> shows up in the <code>ld</code> command-line options), so I'm baffled.
+As far as I can tell, the correct framework search path is being used (    -F/Users/john/Documents/Xcode/Cognizance/Debug shows up in the     ld command-line options), so I'm baffled.
 This happens on both the Debug and Release build configurations.
-This is a brand-new project, and I've followed the instructions in all of the embedded-framework tutorials I've found (save prebinding), including Apple's own and [[EmbeddingFrameworksInApplications]].
+This is a brand-new project, and I've followed the instructions in all of the embedded-framework tutorials I've found (save prebinding), including Apple's own and General/EmbeddingFrameworksInApplications.
 Does anyone have any inkling why this is happening?

 ----